-They all are kind of boxy, are made of stainless steels, and are solid.
+They all are kind of boxy, are made of stainless steel, and are solid.
 Nevertheless, the Invicta is much lighter and smoother.

 It’s 37.5mm in diameter and 11 mm in thickness.
 It also has smoother edges and the case-to-band transition is evener.
 To complement its appearance, the watch features a scalloped unidirectional bezel.
 And with just 60 clicks, we can say it’s rather basic.